You can listen to the voice narrative, or read through the text below.

-And perhaps the pair of dainty little steenbuck that had come after him had waited patiently for the brute to finish his indulgence and watched him lumber off, even now, with his massive neck almost hairless and his horns worn into polished stumps, still with the arrogance he had learnt when he was one of the mighty in the herd and his challengers watched him pass with warily-rolling eyes and drawn-in chins.
+And perhaps the pair of dainty little steenbuck that had come after him had waited patiently for the brute to finish his indulgence and watched him lumber off, even now, with his massive neck almost hairless and his horns worn into polished stumps, still with the arrogance he had learnt when he was one of the mighty in the herd and his challengers watched him pass with rolling eyes and drawn-in chins.

 And perhaps the steenbuck were grateful to him because this was their territory where they had lived together for a few years now and it was their only water hole when it got really dry and although there was now less water in it, he had carried off a thick coating of mud on his hide and now the waterhole would be just that little bit deeper and in the next rainy season it would hold just that little bit more water and last just that little bit longer.

-And they had moved closer, hesitant and watchful, for they knew the fear of the fragile that made them quick and furtive in the bush.
-They bent to drink, one at a time while the other watched for that subtle flash of yellow that would tell of the leopard whose marks we found a little further back among the tufts of grass and shrubs where she had crouched flat like a snake, hoping for a chance to pounce…
+They had moved closer, hesitant and watchful, for they knew the fear of the fragile that made them quick and furtive in the bush.
+They bent to drink, dainty as sunbirds, one at a time, while the other watched nervously for that flash of yellow that would tell of the leopard, whose marks we had found a little further back among the tufts of grass and shrubs where she had crouched flat like a snake, hoping to get close enough for a chance to pounce…

 He loved the stories Henry told him about the signs – where an elephant cow had pushed her still unstable calf up the bank of a steep ravine, or where a sable bull had honed the tips of his great scimitars on the gravelly earth, or a big male lion had knelt down low in the black mud on the edge a pool to fill himself with coolness, leaving the huge prints of his splayed front paws, and fine, lace-like marks where his mane had brushed the soft mud.